Brendan A. Schuetze, Ph.D.

 * Editor's Choice * Yan, V. X., & Schuetze, B. A. (2022).
 Not just stimuli structure: Sequencing effects in category learning vary by task demands.
 Journal of Applied Research in Memory and Cognition 11(2), 218-228. https://doi.org/10.1016/j.jarmac.2021.09.004

-In my free time, you can find me biking around Potsdam, exploring Berlin by public transit, and drawing up plans for the heterogeneity revolution.
-I grew up primarily in Lancaster (PA), but have called many places home including Ann Arbor (MI), Hanover (NH), and Austin (TX).
+In my free time, you can find me drawing up plans for the heterogeneity revolution.
+I grew up primarily in Lancaster (PA), but have called many places home including Hanover (NH), Austin (TX), and Potsdam, Germany.